-1 Please note that this permission is specific to the plans and particulars approved as part of the application.
+- The applicant/developer is advised that the outline application relating to this development is the subject of a Section 106 Agreement requiring an element of affordable housing within the development and the payment of commuted sums to the Council in respect of improvements to educational and recreational facilities in the locality and improvements to the local highway and surface water drainage networks. - 2 Further advice and guidance from consultees is provided in their consultation responses which can be viewed on the Authority's website.
+This may include reference to other relevant permissions and legislation. - Please note that this consent is specific to the plans and particulars approved as part of the application.
 Any departure from the approved plans will constitute unauthorised development and may be liable to enforcement action.
 You (or any subsequent developer) should advise the Council of any actual or proposed variations from the approved plans immediately so that you can be advised how to best resolve the matter.

-In addition, any conditions which the Council has imposed on this permission will be listed above and should be read carefully.
-It is your (or any subsequent developers') responsibility to ensure that the terms of all conditions are met in full at the appropriate time (as outlined in the specific condition).
+In addition, any Conditions which the Council has imposed on this consent will be listed above and should be read carefully.
+It is your (or any subsequent developers') responsibility to ensure that the terms of all Conditions are met in full at the appropriate time (as outline in the specific condition).

-The commencement of development without firstly meeting in full the terms of any conditions which require the submission of details prior to commencement if development will constitute unauthorised development.
-This will necessitate the submission of a further application to retain the unauthorised development and may render you liable to formal enforcement action.

-Failure on the part of the developer to observe the requirements of any conditions could result in the Council pursuing formal enforcement action in the form of a Breach of Condition Notice.
+- The commencement of development without firstly meeting in full the terms of any Conditions which require the submission of details prior to the commencement of development will constitute unauthorised development.
+This will necessitate the submission of a further application to retain the unauthorised development and may render you liable to formal enforcement action. - 5 Failure on the part of the developer to observe the requirements of any other Conditions could result in the Council pursuing formal enforcement action in the form of a Breach of Condition Notice.